 We created alter egos who were failed, 1960s pop singers called John and Mike.

 It never occurred to us that our parents might wonder.
-We just thought women dressing up as men were hilarious.
-Our comedy heroes French and Saunders did it all the time.
+We just thought we were hilarious.
+Our comedy heroes French and Saunders did this shit all the time.

-At age 13 we watched the iconic gay classic, The Rocky Horror Picture Show.
-We LOVED it.
-So we did a sketch about it.
-My dad was horrified.
-I was made to feel shame.
-From that moment I knew being me was going to cause some problems.
+At age 13 we watched the iconic gay classic, The Rocky Horror Picture Show – we LOVED it.
+So, we recreated a scene.
+My dad was horrified and shamed me for it.

 As kids, we hadn’t yet learned to view being gay as abnormal.